awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/developing-producers-with-kpl.md

 # Developing Producers Using the Amazon Kinesis Producer Library<a name="developing-producers-with-kpl"></a>

-An Amazon Kinesis Data Streams producer is any application that puts user data records into a Kinesis data stream \(also called *data ingestion*\)\.
+An Amazon Kinesis Data Streams producer is an application that puts user data records into a Kinesis data stream \(also called *data ingestion*\)\.
 The Kinesis Producer Library \(KPL\) simplifies producer application development, allowing developers to achieve high write throughput to a Kinesis data stream\.

 You can monitor the KPL with Amazon CloudWatch\.
 For more information, see [Monitoring the Kinesis Producer Library with Amazon CloudWatch](monitoring-with-kpl.md)\.